 Server Mode

-The server provides automatic file monitoring, MCP functionality, and AG-UI graph streaming.
+The server provides automatic file monitoring and MCP functionality.

 Starting the Server

 The serve command requires at least one service flag.
-You can enable file monitoring, MCP server, AG-UI server, or any combination:
+You can enable file monitoring, MCP server, or both:

 MCP Server Only